New World Press

 New World Press (NWP) (新世界出版社 (Xīn Shìjiè Chūbǎnshè)) is a Beijing-based Chinese publishing house.
 New World Press has published more than 5000 titles, publishing exclusively in foreign languages including English before 1997, and exclusively in Chinese after 2002.

+History

 New World Press was established in 1966 as a subsidiary of Foreign Languages Press (FLP), and became independent from FLP in 1986, though both were owned by China International Publishing Group (CIPG).
 In 2001, a major decision by CIPG resulted in some publishers like Chinese Literature Press merging with NWP, and NWP published only Chinese books thereafter.